-Sparebanken Sør is an independent financial institution whose core business is banking, securities trading and acting as a real estate agent in Agder, Rogaland, and Vestfold and Telemark.
+Sparebanken Sør is an independent financial institution whose core business is banking, securities trading and acting as a real estate agent in Agder, Rogaland, Vestfold, and Telemark.
 The real estate business is operated by the subsidiary Sørmegleren.
-Non-life and personal insurance products are delivered via the insurance company Frende, in which the bank is a part-owner.
+Non-life and personal insurance products are delivered via the insurance company Frende, in which the Bank is a part-owner.
 The Bank is also part-owner in the companies Norne Securities AS and Brage Finans, suppliers of securities trading, and leasing and sales mortgages, respectively.
-The Bank has 35 branches, and its head office is located in Kristiansand.
+The Bank has 31 branches, and its head office is located in Kristiansand.

-Sparebanken Sør Boligkreditt AS is a wholly owned subsidiary of Sparebanken Sør, and the company is licensed to operate as a credit institution with the right to issue covered bonds.
+Sparebanken Sør Boligkreditt AS is a wholly-owned subsidiary of Sparebanken Sør, and the company is licensed to operate as a credit institution with the right to issue covered bonds.
 The company's main objective is to ensure the Group's stability and long-term funding on competitive terms.
-In 2022, the company received approval from Finanstilsynet for a premium covered bond programme, which has special requirements for over-collateralisation, composition and valuation of the cover pool.
+In 2022, the company received approval from the Financial Supervisory Authority of Norway for a premium covered bond programme, which has special requirements for over-collateralisation, composition and valuation of the cover pool.

-Sørmegleren is the Bank's real estate company.
-This real estate business has a dominant position in large parts of the Bank's market areas.
-In addition to dominating the market for dealing in secondhand homes, the company holds a very strong position in the new-build market.
+Sørmegleren is the Bank's real estate agency.
+This real estate business has a dominant position in large parts of the Bank's market area.
+In addition to dominating the market for existing homes, the company also has a very strong position in the newbuild market.
 This applies in and around the largest towns in Agder in particular.
 Sørmegleren has also sharpened its focus on traditional commercial real estate activity, and has high hopes of increasing its market share and leveraging synergies between the Bank and the real estate agency.

-Frende Holding AS (19.9 per cent ownership interest) is the parent company of Frende Skadeforsikring AS and Frende Livsforsikring AS, which offer general and life insurance to private individuals and businesses.
+Frende Holding AS (19.9 percent ownership interest) is the parent company of Frende Skadeforsikring AS and Frende Livsforsikring AS, which offer non-life and life insurance to private individuals and businesses.

-Brage Finans AS, in which the Bank has a 24.9 per cent ownership interest, is a financing company owned by 23 independent banks.
-The company finances consumer loans (finance leases) and fixed-charge loans to both companies and private individuals.
+Brage Finans AS (24.9 percent ownership interest) is a nationwide finance company that offers leasing and mortgage loans to the corporate and retail markets.
+The company was established in 2010 and operates from its head office in Bergen.
 Distribution of the company's products takes place through owner banks, via retailers of capital goods, and through its own sales force.